How Women Dealt With Menstruation Before the Discovery of Menstrual Products by Teya Janelle Posted on September 29, 2016

 - A menstruating woman in medieval Europe would also bring a small bouquet of flowers and sweet smelling herbs on other parts of her body specifically on her neck and waists just to counteract or neutralize the menstrual odor.
 Now we have scented sanitary pads and menstrual cups that prevent odor when you’re having your period.
 Women of today are indeed lucky so maybe we should stop complaining too much.

 - Complaining about menstrual cramps was not acceptable.
 It was a sin to complain and take pain relievers (which weren’t available at that time).
 According to religious belief, God wanted girls to feel their femininity and to be reminded about Eve’s original sin.
 Today we can complain all day, take heating pads or simply take a pain reliever to make the day productive.

 - If you were born in the past that means you would be menstruating with a trail of blood as you walked along the road, enjoying your femininity.
 Messy yet classic.

 - Some people in the medieval period would burn toads and put the ashes in a pouch so as to ease the heavy menstrual flow.

 So what did women use before the discovery of sanitary pads and other menstrual products?

 Papyrus plants were commonly grown in the hot and dry climate of Egypt.
 It was said that the ancient Egyptian women softened the papyrus and made the first tampons.

 The sad thing about it was anything that a woman sat on was actually considered tainted and impure.
 The Egyptians were truly creative and resourceful.

-It was mentioned that most Roman women were using small wooden sticks with bandage.
+It was mentioned that most Roman women were using small wooden sticks with a bandage.
 They inserted the sticks into the vagina.